-1. Inspect all parts for damage or excessive wear.
+Inspect all parts for damage or excessive wear.

-The wheel bearings are designed as sealed bearings which are not intended to be disassembled, serviced or cleaned with solvents.
+XB wheel bearings are designed as sealed bearings which are not intended to be disassembled, serviced or cleaned with solvents.

-Always replace brake pads in complete sets for correct brake operation.
-Never replace just one brake pad.
-Failure to install brake pads as a set could result in death or serious injury.
+Always replace brake pads in complete sets for correct and safe brake operation.
+Improper brake operation could result in death or serious injury.
+(00111a)